-Low conversion rates and difficulties in attaining customers is just the tip of the iceberg: running an eCommerce business comes with its own set of challenges and problems that can damage the revenue, create financial losses and even lead to a decline in reputation.
+Low conversion rates and difficulties in attaining customers are just the tip of the iceberg: running an eCommerce business comes with its own set of challenges and issues that can damage the revenue, create financial losses and even lead to a decline in reputation.

 In this article, we will address the most common challenges of eCommerce and provide practical solutions for each.

 - Put the challenges into perspective by looking at some eCommerce growth figures

 - Take a separate look at some of the emerging challenges in eCommerce advertising

 - Look into some trends and opportunities for the eCommerce industry in 2021

 Putting eCommerce Issues Into Perspective: Global Growth By The Numbers

 To provide more context for eCommerce issues and challenges, let’s look at the numbers regarding the performance of e-stores and the state of the global market:

 - eCommerce retail revenue will hit $6.54 trillion by 2023

 - 96% of Americans have made an online purchase